stackbit-projects/famous-dolphin-8748d/content/pages/index.md

   - type: cta_section
     title: COMMUNITY
     subtitle: >-
-      If you'd like to donate to the Devs, send ETH, SHIB or LEASH here.
+      If you'd like to donate to the Devs, send ETH or BNB here.
 Thank you for your support!
-WOOF!
     actions:
       - label: Learn More
         url: /features